Tony Christie: 1960s to 1970s

-Discovered and managed by Harvey Lisberg, Christie had three hits in 1971 on the MCA Records label, beginning with "Las Vegas" which reached number 21 in the UK, and went on to have two Top Twenty hits in the UK Singles Chart with "I Did What I Did for Maria", which reached number two, and "(Is This the Way to) Amarillo", which peaked at number 18, all in 1971.
-In 1973 he had a minor hit with "Avenues and Alleyways" which reached number 37.
-It was also the theme music to the television series The Protectors.
-In addition he charted with "Drive Safely Darlin'" in early 1976 which reached 35 in the UK chart.
-"Is This the Way to Amarillo" had sold more than one million copies by September 1972, and was awarded a gold disc.
+on guitar and released a record written by Christie which didn't do well.
+He had three hits in 1971 on the MCA Records label, beginning with "Las Vegas" which reached number 21 in the UK, and went on to have two Top Twenty hits in the UK Singles Chart with "I Did What I Did for Maria", which reached number two, and "(Is This the Way to) Amarillo", which peaked at number 18, all in 1971.
+In 1973 he had a minor hit with "Avenues and Alleyways", which reached number 37 and was the theme music to the television series The Protectors.
+In 1976 "Drive Safely, Darlin'" reached no. 35 in the UK. "(Is This the Way to) Amarillo" had sold more than one million copies by September 1972, and was awarded a gold disc.
 His early songs were dramatic big-voiced numbers, many of which were written by Mitch Murray and Peter Callander.

 Christie recorded albums regularly throughout the 1970s and made infrequent appearances on the charts.
-His album With Loving Feeling sold well boosted by the hit single "(Is This The Way to) Amarillo".
-He recorded an album in the United States in 1973 with the record producer Snuff Garrett, which did little to stop his commercial slide.
-A live album followed which sold relatively better but by the mid-1970s recorded work became rarer and stage work took preference.
-In June 1972, he was invited to take part in the music festival, The Golden Orpheus, in Bulgaria, which was recorded and published on vinyl by the government musical company Balkanton.
+His album With Loving Feeling sold well, boosted by the hit single "(Is This The Way to) Amarillo".
+He recorded an album in the United States in 1973 with record producer Snuff Garrett, which did little to stop his commercial slide.
+A live album followed which sold relatively better, but by the mid-1970s recorded work became rarer and stage work took preference.
+In June 1972 he was invited to take part in the music festival The Golden Orpheus in Bulgaria, a performance which was recorded and published on vinyl by the government musical company Balkanton.

-Christie played the role of Magaldi on the original 1976 album recording of Evita (singing the solo song "On this Night of a Thousand Stars" and the duet with Julie Covington "Eva And Magaldi / Eva Beware Of The City") and sought to represent the UK in the 1976 Eurovision Song Contest, with the song "The Queen of the Mardi Gras" but came third in the contest to select an entrant, behind eventual contest winners Brotherhood of Man.
+Christie played the role of Magaldi on the original 1976 album recording of Evita (singing the solo song "On this Night of a Thousand Stars" and a duet with Julie Covington, "Eva And Magaldi/Eva, Beware Of The City") and sought to represent the UK in the 1976 Eurovision Song Contest, with the song "The Queen of the Mardi Gras" but came third in the contest to select an entrant, behind eventual contest winners Brotherhood of Man.

 1980s to 1990s

-Although his popularity waned in his native England through most of the 1980s and 1990s, Christie maintained a successful singing career in continental Europe during this period.
+Although his popularity waned in his native Britain through most of the 1980s and 1990s, Christie maintained a successful singing career in continental Europe during this period.
 This was especially so in Germany, with four albums recorded with German producer Jack White, especially their first album collaboration Welcome to My Music, reaching number 7 in the German charts and going platinum.
 From 1991 to 2002, Christie recorded nine albums especially for the German market.

-In 1999, Christie sang the Jarvis Cocker-penned UK top ten hit "Walk like a Panther", recorded by the Sheffield band All Seeing I.
+In 1999 Christie sang the Jarvis Cocker-penned UK top ten hit "Walk like a Panther", recorded by the Sheffield band All Seeing I.